nawab312/Docker/README.md

 - Creating a base image after debugging or modifying a container
 - Saving a container state before destroying it

-**Docker**

-Docker is an open-source platform that allows you to automate the deployment, scaling, and management of applications inside lightweight, portable containers.
-Containers bundle an application with all its dependencies, such as libraries, configurations, and binaries, ensuring that it runs consistently across different environments (e.g., development, testing, production).

 **Dockerfile**
 - A Dockerfile is a text file containing instructions to build a Docker image.